lykmapipo/sails-police/README.md

 ```
 The model mixed with `sails-police morphs` will have all required `attributes` and `methods` to make it work out of the box with `sails-police`.
 To know what `attributes` and `methods` added please consult [Modules](#Modules) section.

+### routes.mixin
-- `routes.mixin` : Its extend sails `routes` to setup all required `sails-police` routes.
+Its extend sails `routes` to setup all required `sails-police` routes.
 Currently there is no option of providing alternative routes, be patient its on go.

 To mix `sails-police` routes in your `routes` do as bellow: